alexandraalday/react-practice/README.md

    - `to`: This designates what path to navigate to when the user clicks the link.

 For example, `<Link to="/procedures">See Our Procedures</Link>`

+---
+## API Calls

+`componentDidMount()` is where we should make API calls.
+If you need to load data from a remote endpoint, this is a good place to instantiate the network request.

+The value of the this keyword in JavaScript changes depending on what function is being executed.

+   - Its relative value depends on the function that contains it.

+   - The `fetch()` call involves many callbacks with several different functions.
+In order to preserve the initial context of our React component, we need to create a new variable, `base`, to keep track of the original value of the `this` keyword.
+Saving the original value of this to `base` allows us to access methods like `this.setState()` through `base.setState()` throughout all of the different functions.